network-for-good/sso_openid/README.md

 ## Modifications to ApplicationController
 1. Make sure you include `SsoOpenid::ApplicationHelper`.
-2. Add a method called `sso_openid_redirect_after_sign_in_oath`.
+2. Add a method called `sso_openid_after_sign_in_path`.
 This method should return the path to which signed in users should be redirected.
+3. Add a method called `sso_openid_after_sign_out_path`.
+This method should return the path to which users should be redirected after signing out.
-3. Add a method called `sso_openid_failure_path`.
+4. Add a method called `sso_openid_failure_path`.
 This is the path to where the user will be redirected upon any failure.
-4. Add `before_filter authenticate_admin!`.
+5. Add `before_filter authenticate_admin!`.
 Be sure to exclude this filter where necessary, such as in controller that handle the display of error messages to non-logged in users.

 ## Methods this gem provides
 * `#authenticate_admin!` should run before each request to verify that a logged in admin exists.
 Otherwise, it will redirect to the auth path.